Whitechapel Computer Works: History and legacy

 WCW went into receivership in 1986, but were soon revived as Whitechapel Workstations Ltd. The new company, described as "a briefly flowering UK-based UNIX workstation company that shipped the first MIPS desktop computers in 1987", initially announced the MG-300 based on the MIPS architecture with a performance rating of 8 to 10 million instructions per second as part of a strategy to pursue sales in the US market via original equipment manufacturers and value-added resellers, with the company's management having been reconstituted to include "one-half new and one-half old staff".
 The MG-300 model was subsequently launched as the Hitech-10, featuring the MIPS R2000 processor, this being followed by the Hitech-20 with a MIPS R3000 processor, subsequently known as the Mistral-20.
 These ran the UMIPS variant of UNIX, with either X11 or NeWS-based GUIs, and were aimed at computer animation applications.

 Whitechapel had reportedly sold as many as 1,000 workstations from its first range, these having been "particularly successful" in the London financial industry, and was aiming to increase production levels by relocating manufacturing from the UK to West Germany.
+The largest single user of the MG-1 was probably The City University (now City, University of London) which purchased and installed 140.
+Other academic users included Queen Mary College, the University of Lancaster, amongst "about a dozen" research institutes and universities in the UK.
+The MG-1 also found use as a silicon design workstation, equipped by European Silicon Structures to run that company's SOLO software suite, and by Lattice Logic to run that company's Chipsmith package.
+Whitechapel positioned the MG-series for publishing applications as the MG-Series Publishing Workstation based on the MG-1 and MG-200 models, bundling the PrintMaster technical publishing software along with a scanner.

 However, the company entered receivership in April 1988.
 Its assets related to the Hitech-10 were purchased in June 1988 by a consortium, Computer Hitech International, which adopted the corporate identity Mistral Computer Systems.
 Mistral subcontracted the design of its systems to Algorithmics Ltd., this being "essentially the rump of the old Whitechapel design team".
 Algorithmics was later acquired by MIPS Technologies in 2002.

+Mistral launched the Mistral-20 workstation in late 1989, based on a 25 MHz R3000 processor and running Unix SVR3 with BSD 4.3 extensions.
+Despite anticipating a product based on the R6000, the company adjusted its plans to target the R4000 in its next product, also seeking to reduce its dependency on its existing German manufacturing partner and aiming to bring production back to the UK.
+Such plans were evidently never realised, with certain assets from Mistral being acquired by Amstral Workstation Solutions along with other businesses, with the resulting company, ABC Workstation Solutions, becoming a reseller of Hewlett-Packard, Apple and Sun products.